itium/yup-method-phone/README.md

 - Parameter re-arrangement, putting *errorMessage* first
 - Empty phone is valid, so it can be chained to *.required()*
-- Upgrated *rollup* plugins & config
+- Upgraded *rollup* plugins & config